 No institution can possibly survive if it needs geniuses or supermen to manage it.
 It must be organized in such a way as to be able to get along under a leadership composed of average human beings.

 To be successful in today’s world, and achieve the purpose described by Drucker, businesses must enable average human beings to perform at their best.
 To perform at their best, people need to be well.
 I’ve covered this part before so I won’t re-hash it here.
 I will suggest a new label for human-centered organization design for those seeking a simple way to net this out: reciprocity.

 Reciprocity is the organizing principle of a human-centered organization.
-It is built on the seminal economic theory called the Prisoner’s Dilemma.
-The essence is that cooperation is the better rational choice than selfishness.
-That is, it leads to better outcomes… proven by Math!
-The problem is that people are not always rational and often behave selfishly (Duh!).
-So, many organizations are designed to control for that and become disengaging.
-A reciprocal organization empathizes with human failings and offers support and resources to encourage wellness and higher order behavior in three ways:
+It is built on the seminal economic insight from the Prisoner’s Dilemma.
+The essence is that cooperation is natural for humans and better than the rational choice of selfishness.
+In common terms, we’re talking about “win-win” here.
+Most traditional organizations are designed to control for selfish/rational behavior and become disengaging as they dehumanize and under value collaboration.
+A reciprocal organization empathizes with human failings and has support and resources designed into the system to encourage higher order behavior in three ways:

-When organizations are designed to support employees in these three (natural) human traits they are far more creative and collaborative.
+When organizations are designed to support employees in these three areas they are far more creative and collaborative.
 Therefore, they are better able to market and innovate, which is to discover and solve customer problems.
-The practice of designing, building and managing a reciprocal organization is called Customer Centered Leadership.